Welcome To My Website

 Where Am I?

-Today the migrants come from every farflung corner of this diverse planet, but they have one aim in common, to make their future in this wonderful city.
-This unprecedented recent migratory wave - Catalonia's population has grown from 6 to 7 million in just five years - is now, once more, making Barcelona the most culturally diverse and the most creatively dynamic city in modern Spain.
+Today the migrants come from every far-flung corner of this diverse planet with one aim in common, to make their future here.
+This unprecedented recent migratory wave - Catalonia's population has grown from 6 to 7.5 million in just ten years - is now, once more, making Barcelona the most culturally diverse and the most creatively dynamic city in modern Spain.

 So it is fitting that I too who am, like my father before me, and his father before him, a migrant, should come here, to one of the migration capitals of modern Europe.
 Over the the years that I have been here - 16 to date - It is has become abundantly clear to me that immigration played an important part in Barcelona's history long before the arrival of the most recent and obvious waves.
 Whether you look to the early Phoenicians and Greeks, the later Romans to the arrival of the Converso Jews, fleeing persecution at the end of the middle ages, or to the migrants from France who came in the late 14th century, in this case fleeing to escape the plague, or if you turn your attention to the great internal Spanish migrations of the second half of the 20th century.
 One common thread remains clear: the singularity and evident prosperity of Barcelona and Catalonia has been in large part due to the singular combination of the hard-working and business-like mentality of the original Catalan inhibatants of this green and pleasant land and the the constant and steady flow of new and eager workers and citizens.
 This is the secret of the success, and yes, at a time when the seach for 'viable models' is rampant, it is something which I think it would be well worthwhile exporting.